wavefrontHQ/wavefront-sdk-doc-sources/java/wavefrontsender.md

  ```

 ## Share a WavefrontSender

-Various Wavefront SDKs for Java use this library and require a `WavefrontSender` instance.

 If you are using multiple Wavefront Java SDKs within the same JVM process, you can instantiate the `WavefrontSender` just once and share it among the SDKs.